On pseudoeffective thresholds and cohomology of twisted symmetric tensor fields on irreducible Hermitian symmetric spaces: proof of the main results

 For the statement in Theorem \ref{minimal embedding}(2), notice that

 is either singular or regular of index 0.
 Hence the result follows from the Borel-Weil-Bott's theorem. \end{proof}

-Now we want to extend Corollary \ref{corrank} and Theorem \ref{minimal embedding}(1) to general rational homogeneous spaces.
+Now we want to extend Corollary \ref{corrank} to general rational homogeneous spaces.
 First we give a simple proof of the following result in \cite[Corollary 4.4]{greb2020canonical}. \begin{proposition} Rational homogeneous spaces have big tangent bundles. \end{proposition} \begin{proof} Let $X=G/P$ be a rational homogeneous space.
 Let $V=H^0(X,T_X)$.
 Consider the evaluation morphism of global sections $\varepsilon:\mathbb{P}(T_X)\rightarrow \mathbb{P}(V)$.
-It is a generically finite morphism and its Stein factorzaition is exactly
+It is a generically finite morphism and its Stein factorization is exactly